Skip to content

 return model

-evaluate_offline(model, environment, inputs, outputs, metrics)
+evaluate_offline(models, environment, inputs, outputs, metrics)

 Evaluate a model on an offline environment.